Onset of habitable conditions on the Hadean Earth set by feedback between tides and greenhouse forcing: Methodology

 \subsection{Tidal Heating}

 We implement a parametrized tidal heating model where heat is dissipated only in regions of the mantle where its melt fraction $\phi$ is below the critical melt fraction.
 The heating is scaled linearly with the solid fraction $1 - \phi / \phi_{\text{crit}}$, reaching a maximum in the fully solid case and shutting off when the threshold is exceeded.
 Tidal heating is applied selectively in the mantle depending on the local melt fraction $\phi$.
+We emphasize that this prescription of tidal heating is intentionally simplified, in order to preserve the interpretability of the modeled interior–atmosphere evolution, while also remaining agnostic to the particular uncertainties and sensitivities inherent to parametrized rheological models \citep{Renaud_IncreasedT_2018, nicholls_tides_2025, ZAHNLE201574}.
+Our primary goal is to assess how the presence, magnitude, and radial localization of tidal heating influence magma ocean solidification and atmospheric outgassing, rather than to model tidal dissipation itself in detail.
 The heating rate per unit mass is given by